OPERATIONS MANAGEMENT WITH FINANCE AND MARKETING (BLENDED LEARNING) - 2020/1

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to draw on the learners experiences through the exercise to build up a picture of the rationale and principles used to manage the business and explain the results achieved.
+The assessment strategy is designed to provide learners with the opportunity to demonstrate their understanding and application of the core learning outcomes for the module and the full range of knowledge, skills and behaviours identified above.
+It is designed to draw on the learners experiences to build up a picture of the rationale and principles used to manage the business and explain the results achieved.
 In addition, learners are asked to comment critically on the performance of their business as a whole and identify where alternative actions could have been taken.
 The final element of the work requires the learner to explore an individual area of theoretical study in greater detail and apply this to the both the simulation and their own company.